 First, demineralized water can be more acidic than regular tap water, which can cause tooth decay and erosion of the enamel.

-Second, demineralized water may not have all of the beneficial minerals found in regular tap water, leading to specific vitamins and minerals deficiencies.
+Second, demineralized water may not have all the beneficial minerals in regular tap water, leading to specific vitamins and mineral deficiencies.

 Finally, demineralized water may contain harmful chemicals or contaminants that pose a health risk.

 For these reasons, it’s important to always check the quality of demineralized water before using it.